barumau/pandunia/english/kanun.md

 A noun is a word that names a thing.
 Like all words in Pandunia, nouns are invariant.
 So the same form is used in singular and plural, in definite and indefinite, etc.

 > **batú** - a stone, stones, the stone or the stones
-> **mezá** - a table, tables, the table or the tables
+> **meze** - a table, tables, the table or the tables
 > **kurse** - a chair, chairs, the chair or the chairs
 > **suy** - water

 Quite often number and definiteness is known because it was specified earlier or because it is general knowledge.
-For example, normally the word **sor** refers to _the sun_ and **lun** refers to _the moon_, our only sun and our only moon.
+For example, normally the word **sol** refers to _the sun_ and **lun** refers to _the moon_, our only sun and our only moon.

 ### 2.2.
 Number